oopsmails/general-info/k8s/202112/k8s-mint20-TroubleShooting.md

 ## Error: Kubernetes: kubectl run: command not found

+- This was actually not encountered when using *minikube kubectl*, but nice to know.

 I had a similar error when I was setting up Kubernetes on Linux for the first time:

 When I try to run the commands: